-Financial assets and financial liabilities are recognized when the Company becomes a party to the contractual provisions of th financial instrument.
-Financial instrument (except trade receivables) are measured initially at fair value adjusted for transactio costs, except for those carried at fair value through profit or loss which are measured initially at fair value.
-Trade receivables ar measured at their transaction price unless it contains a significant financing component in accordance with Ind AS 115 fc pricing adjustments embedded in the contract.
-Subsequent measurement of financial assets and financial liabilities is describe below:
+Financial assets and financial liabilities are recognized when the Company becomes a party to the contractual provisions of the financial instrument.
+Financial instrument (except trade receivables) are measured initially at fair value adjusted for transaction costs, except for those carried at fair value through profit or loss which are measured initially at fair value.
+Trade receivables are measured at their transaction price unless it contains a significant financing component in accordance with Ind AS 115 for pricing adjustments embedded in the contract.
+Subsequent measurement of financial assets and financial liabilities is described below: